-What is the competitive landscape for QIWI?
+What is QIWI's competitive landscape?

 Where Does QIWI’ Stand in the Current Market?